-1. Requirements.

-- a.
-The requirements in this Section A and Exhibit F are the exclusive building setback, area, and bulk requirements applicable to single family detached and attached, duplex, and Type 1 multi-family development other than fences and retaining walls that are part of the development.
-The requirements in Exhibit F apply to all single family (detached and attached), duplex, and Type 1 multifamily buildings, including accessory buildings, but do not apply to other structures. - (1) Zero Lot Line Standards: The side setback may be reduced anywhere from four and a half feet (4'6") to zero feet (0') on any one side of a single family (detached) lot, when a maintenance easement is provided with such reduced setback. - i.
-The building separation maintained between the structures on adjacent properties shall not be less than seven-and-a-half feet (7.5 feet). - ii.
-The building separation area shall include a use and maintenance easement of no less than 7.5 feet in width, extending along the entire lot line adjoining the reduced setback. - a) The maintenance easement shall be dedicated by plat and will include the maintenance agreement, approved by the City and detailing the purpose of the maintenance easement and access rights for maintenance purposes, on the plat.
+- A. Requirements for Single Family Attached and Single Family Detached. - 1.
+Requirements. - a.
+The requirements in this Section A and Exhibit F are the exclusive building setback, area, and bulk requirements applicable to single family attached and single family detached other than fences and retaining walls that are part of the development.
+The requirements in Exhibit F apply to all single family (detached and attached), including accessory buildings, but do not apply to other structures. - 1) Zero Lot Line Standards.
+The side setback may be reduced anywhere from four and a half feet (4'6") to zero feet (0') on any one side of a single family (detached) lot, when a maintenance easement is provided with such reduced setback. - a) The building separation maintained between the structures on adjacent properties shall not be less than seven-and-a-half feet (7.5 feet). - b) The building separation area shall include a use and maintenance easement of no less than 7.5 feet in width, extending along the entire lot line adjoining the reduced setback. - (1) The maintenance easement shall be dedicated by plat and will include the maintenance agreement, approved by the City and detailing the purpose of the maintenance easement and access rights for maintenance purposes, on the plat.

-- b) The maintenance easement shall be maintained as an open space, with the following exceptions: - (i) Fences that are parallel to the front lot line are allowed. - (ii) Horizontal construction at grade level, such as a deck not exceeding 12 inches above grade, or paved surfaces may be allowed in the maintenance easement upon a finding that it does not impede the drainage of the adjoining structure. - c) If the separation between buildings is less than 10 feet there will be additional fire safety requirements required to be installed. - b.
-The Director may approve alternative materials and methods to the fence and retaining wall restrictions in Chapter to the extent the alternate materials or methods are equal or better in function and durability. - c.
-Swimming pools shall have a minimum five-foot setback from rear and side property lines, however, such setback applies only to the swimming pool, and not to associated decking or paving around the pool.
+- (2) The maintenance easement shall be maintained as an open space, with the following exceptions: - (a) Fences that are parallel to the front lot line are allowed. - (b) Horizontal construction at grade level, such as a deck not exceeding 12 inches above grade, or paved surfaces may be allowed in the maintenance easement upon a finding that it does not impede the drainage of the adjoining structure. - (3) If the separation between buildings is less than 10 feet, additional fire safety measures and installations shall be required. - b.
+The Director may approve alternative materials and methods to the fence and retaining wall restrictions in Chapter 5 of the Mesquite City Code to the extent the alternate materials or methods are equal or better in function and durability. - c.
+Swimming pools shall have a minimum five-foot setback from rear and side property lines; however, such setback applies only to the swimming pool, and not to associated decking or paving around the pool.